by N. Porter and L. Kubin* (12/14)

 - Policies should cover Activities of Daily Living (ADLs) or (not “and”) cognitive impairment such as Alzheimer’s disease.

-Two-thirds of people 65 or older will need some long-term care at home, through adult day health care, care in an assisted living facility or nursing home in their lifetime.
-Over 40 percent will need care in a nursing home for some period of time; women average nearly four years, men two.
+Seventy percent of people age 65 or older will need some long-term care at home, through adult day care, care in an assisted living facility or skilled nursing facility in their lifetime.
+Of those needing care, women average nearly four years, men two.
 The likelihood of needing long-term care increases with age.
-Older adults are most likely to begin using nursing home care after age 70, commonly around age 85.
+Older adults are most likely to begin using skilled nursing home care after age 70, commonly around age 85.
 However, this isn’t just a problem for older people.
-Currently 40 percent of people receiving long-term care services are between ages 18 and 64.
+Currently 43% of people receiving long-term care services are between ages 18 and 64.

 In addition to age and being female, risk factors for needing long-term care include health, lifestyle, and marital status.
 Single people with health conditions have greater risk.

 Meeting long-term care needs can be very expensive.
-In 2010 in Colorado, the average annual cost of assisted living homes averaged $39,900 and nursing homes averaged $72,234 for a semi-private room.
+In 2013 in Colorado, the annual cost of assisted living homes averaged $42,240 and nursing homes averaged $77,380 for a semi-private room.
+Costs vary by location in the state.

 Long-term care doesn’t happen just to an individual, it happens to an entire family.
-One in three workers help care for an aging family member.
-Women most often provide these services without pay.
+Family members, particularly women, are most often providing these services without pay at home.
+80% of care at home is provided by unpaid caregivers.
 Family caregiving decreases productivity at paid jobs and usually affects tenure on the job and retirement savings.
 Long-term care expenses can be a large financial burden on individuals and families.

 How Do People Pay for Custodial Care?